llqsee/SynAccess/docs/docs/technical/architecture.md

 - **File System**: Direct file handling for data uploads
 - **Caching**: Optimized performance for repeated operations

+### Anomaly detection data flow
+- The UI (sidebar) determines the number of real and synthetic samples (e.g., 1000/1000).
+This selection is the single source of truth for anomaly analysis.
+- `EmbeddingPlot` sends the exact 2D embedding points for those user-selected samples to `/anomaly/detect`.
+- The backend computes `cell_anomalies` and returns `grid_info` including exact `x_bins`/`y_bins` which the frontend uses to render rectangles and tooltips.
+- CSV export serializes Infinity/NaN as strings and includes global statistics.

 *This page is under construction.
 More detailed content will be added soon.*